New to Super Smash Bros.? Here’s what it’s all about!

 Super Smash Bros.
 Ultimate

-Legendary game worlds and fighters collide in the ultimate showdown – a new entry in the Super Smash Bros. series for Nintendo Switch!
+Legendary game worlds and fighters collide in the ultimate showdown – Super Smash Bros.
+Ultimate for Nintendo Switch!
 Find out more

 Want to get involved in Super Smash Bros.
 Ultimate on Nintendo Switch, but don’t know where to start?
 We’ve got you covered!
 Read on to see how to play, as well as some of the fun things you’ll find in the game.
 No matter who your favourite Nintendo characters are, and how seriously you want to take it, there’s fun for everybody in this party fighting game!